grant/talks/tips.md

 - About
 - Schedule

+## Finding Talks

+- Signup for request for proposals email lists.
+- Look at the previous year's events.
+- Find local meetups online and reach out to organizers.

 ## CfP

 1. **Keep it short:** This talk demonstrates why open source is a key component of modern software